-It is of the utmost importance that everyone connected with the Career Resource Center (CRC) maintain appropriate principles of confidentiality.
+It is required that everyone connected with the Experience and Professional Development Office maintain appropriate principles of confidentiality.
 The ethical principles of confidentiality that apply to the professional Career Counselor apply to the Career Assistants.
 The emphasis of the principles is clearly on the protection of the students and alums with whom we work.

-Student and alum information related to personal feelings and/or life planning issues, and even the fact that an individual is using the CRC is considered confidential.
+Student and alum information related to personal feelings and/or life planning issues and even the fact that an individual is using the services is confidential.
 Information may only be discussed and shared with professionals or CA paraprofessionals who are bound by the same code of ethics and confidentiality.
-This means that you may discuss information related a student or alum who uses our services with other Career Assistants and with the professional staff for professional purposes only.
+This means that you may discuss information related by a student or alum who uses our services with other Career Assistants and with the professional staff for professional purposes only.
 You may not discuss information related to students and alums who use our services with any other persons.

 Because of the public nature of much of the work space in the CRC, good judgment should always be exercised in the sharing of information with other persons in the work setting.
-When persons who have no legal right to information are present in the CRC, appropriate caution must be exercised.
+When persons who have no legal right to information are present in the CRC, appropriate caution must be exercised (move the conversation to an interview room to ensure confidentiality).